fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

         }
         return request;
     }

-}

 ```
+Great, you are done with the implementation of class __AbstractApplication__.

 ### __Implement Application1.java__
-Application1 extends AbstractApplication.
 Application1 simulates and maintains two bacnet devices.
 Each device has to handle incoming bacnet messages.
+Application1 extends AbstractApplication.

 Ensure to import the following classes.
  __Note that by convention just classes within an api package should be used!__